 A beginner's guide to profiting from falling prices.

 Short selling gets a bad rap in the investment world because traders are benefiting from a company’s loss.
 However, you can use this strategy to offset your own losses during a stock market crash.
-This can be particularly useful for investors holding a portfolio of dividend shares that they’d prefer not to sell as prices fall.
+This can be particularly useful for investors holding a portfolio of dividend stocks that they’d prefer not to sell as prices fall.

 While it varies from country to country, there are a few different ways to short sell stocks — and there are risks involved.